 We account for our Class A common stock subject to possible redemption in accordance with the guidance in ASC Topic 480 "Distinguishing Liabilities from Equity."
 Class A common stock subject to mandatory redemption (if any) is classified as liability instruments and are measured at fair value.
 Conditionally redeemable Class A common stock (including Class A common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) are classified as temporary equity.
 At all other times, Class A common stock is classified as stockholders' equity.
 Our Class A common stock features certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
-Accordingly, as of March 31, 2021 and December 31, 2020, 20,665,018 and 20,096,488 shares of Class A common stock subject to possible redemption are presented as temporary equity, outside of the stockholders' equity section of our condensed balance sheets, respectively.
+Accordingly, as of June 30, 2021 and December 31, 2020, 20,052,944 and 20,096,488 shares of Class A common stock subject to possible redemption are presented as temporary equity, outside of the stockholders' equity section of our condensed consolidated balance sheets, respectively.

-Net Income Per Share
+Net Income (Loss) Per Share of Common Stock